bchang3/bchang3/README.md

 ## Hi there 👋
-My name is Benjamin Chang, I'm a junior studying computer engineering!
-I'm currently a tech lead for Hack4Impact on the HausaNLP team.
+I'm Benjamin Chang, pursuing a Master of Computer Science at UIUC (expected May 2027) after earning my B.S. in Computer Engineering (2023-2026)!
+I'm currently interning at Stripe as a full-stack software engineer, working on cost estimations and modeling.
 I'm interested in software development, game development, and developing products that improve people's lives!
 My personal website ([benjamin-chang.vercel.app/](https://benjamin-chang.vercel.app/)) is still under construction, but all of my projects are listed here and on LinkedIn!

 ## Check out my projects!
 - [kamusunhausa.hausanlp.org/](https://kamusunhausa.hausanlp.org/) - Hausa online dictionary